What’s one of the most important metrics to keep track of when building your business online and watching it grow? Conversions.

-- Page layout: Every page must be well-designed, aesthetically appealing, and functional.
+- Page layout – Every page must be well-designed, aesthetically appealing and functional.
 Work on visual hierarchy and make use of white space and colors.
 These take away the cognitive load for the visitor.

-84% of people will not make a purchase if they’re dealing with an unsecured website.
-If your site doesn’t appear to be trustworthy, it will cost you.
+Chances are, you said no. If your site doesn’t appear to be trustworthy, it will cost you.
 Consider incorporating the following into your site:

-- Add security seals on checkout pages to assure customer’s confidential data and information is in safe hands.
+- Add security seals on checkout pages to assure customers’ confidential data and information is in safe hands.

 - Don’t ask for too much information on form fields.
 Ask only what’s required.

-- Publish client stories and case studies: Businesses want to see your past successes before they invest in your product or service.
+- Publish client stories and case studies.
+Businesses want to see your past successes before they invest in your product or service.

 Personalize customer experiences through behavioral targeting (segmenting audiences based on their online behavior).
-To establish behavior personas you should collect the following metrics:
+To establish behavior personas, you should collect the following metrics: